logslie/rpm-specs-python/README.md

 # rpm-specs-python
-Specs for generating python projects related RPMs
++ Specs for generating python projects related RPMs.
++ Place to save and store the .specs created.
++ Use it on your own risk.